ducphamhong/neural-network-cpp/README.md

 This project is the simple Artificial neural networks (ANN), which are computational systems that “learn” to perform tasks.
 This project is a library written in C++ language and it is easy to embed in another project.

 ## XOR
-In this example tech the AI learns to compute XOR function.
+In this example teach the AI learns to compute XOR function.

 Code example
 ``` C++